-Actually, in all the literature I've read on what's happening to men in America, perhaps the most alarming statistic is the research that reported, 18 to 34 year old men now spend more time playing video games than 12 to 17 year old boys.
-In today's world, it's now really difficult to tell the men from the boys.
-But there's a difference, and it has little to do with age...
+Or they run from responsibility and live behind a fence of sarcasm...
+It's incredible, research shows 18 to 34 year old men now spend more time playing video games than 12 to 17 year old boys.
+In today's world, it's really difficult to tell the men from the boys.
+But there's a big difference, and it has little to do with age.

 Boys play house, men build homes.
 Boys shack up, men get married.
 Boys make babies, men raise children.